cherry-wb/lbd/source/about.rst

 Like many backend.
 Cpu0 support ELF obj format generated.
 The ELF format and binutils tools (not a part of LLVM) introduced and demonstrate backend designers how to use this ELF tool to verify and analysis the backend obj.

+Chapter of Porting to LLVM 3.2:

+Introduce the changes of API used by Cpu0 and Mips changes in this version.

 Chapter of Appendix A: